syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 `ScheduleAppointment` has some basic properties such as StartTime, EndTime, Subject and some additional information about the appointment can be added using Color, Notes, Location, All Day, Recursive properties.

-Create the collection of the `ScheduleAppointments` by setting required details using above mentioned properties for each appointment.
+Create the collection of the `ScheduleAppointment` by setting required details using above mentioned properties for each appointment.
 And then assign the created collection to the `Appointment` property of `SfSchedule` as like in below code example.

 {% highlight c# %}